HOW TO ENTER

 - The Women's Head accepts women's crews only.
 Men are allowed to compete only as coxes.

-The dates of birth of all J15 competitors will be checked and confirmation sought that the crew has raced in the Schools Head.
+Coaches must inform the Entries Secretary which HORR race the crew will be competing in prior to the WEHORR.
+The dates of birth of all J15 competitors will be checked and confirmation sought that the crew has raced in the HORR stated by the coach.

 - Novice Crews: All entries secretaries must include confirmation in the notes field of the entry that at least 6 of the 9 members of the crew (rowers and cox) have competed in at least one regatta or head race run under British Rowing rules prior to racing in the WEHoRR.

 The Women's Head is run in accordance with British Rowing's Rules of Racing.
 More information is available from British Rowing.